Patent Factor Index (PFI) Report

 Patent Factor Index at a Glance

-The PFI Report is created from a dynamic peer group of related patents.
+The report is created from a dynamic peer group of related patents.
 IP.com’s proprietary, cognitive retrieval engine uses the text found in the abstract and claims of the defined Patent of Interest (POI) to perform a concept search, which identifies the 100 most comparable patents to the POI.
 These patents comprise the peer group.

 Concept based semantic retrieval is more effective than keyword searching to identify the documents that form the peer group.
 Keyword searching is incapable of identifying non- obvious art residing in different industries or defined by different jargon.
 In fact, keyword patent searching carries the inherent danger of not finding all of the relevant art even within a specific technology segment, because shrewd patent writers purposely use a lexicon that frustrates the most diligent patent searcher.

 This is a higher grade of analytics than other statistical patent scoring systems, which compare the POI to the patents within a certain classification.
 Using patent classifications (such as the Cooperative Patent Classification system) to define the peer group is limiting.
 A strategy that uses classifications prevents the analysis from evaluating non-obvious technology areas that may contain highly relevant art, which an organization could use to challenge the validity of the POI.

 The peer group used to generate the PFI Report is dynamic.
 As the number of granted patents grows in any given technology area, the scope of each patent necessarily becomes narrower.

 Over time, the incremental value of each additional patent may become increasingly small; however, the pioneering patents that created the peer group can become increasingly valuable.